tpoisot/manna/README.md

 Author: Timothée Poisot (`timothee_poisot_at_uqar.ca`)

-Released under the terms of the BSD 2-clause licence.
+Released under the terms of the GPL license.
 Forking this repository grants implicit authorisation to pull and mere all future changes and release them (with attribution) under the original license.